 Whether you’re looking for the perfect view, a chance to reconnect with nature, or some iconic tourism at the Biltmore Estate, Asheville is a great destination choice.
 Simply taking a drive on the Blue Ridge Parkway is a day trip in itself, but don’t forget the shopping and dining, and wineries and breweries, if you’d rather take your trip off of the open road.

 Not for those afraid of heights, Chimney Rock will provide you with all the expansive views you can wish for.
 Hiking trails abound, ranging from easy to moderately strenuous.
 Be sure to take in the flora, fauna, and wildlife, too, while you are here!
-This day trip destination is more than 535 million years in the making!
+This day-trip destination is more than 535 million years in the making!

 Home of Dirty Dancing – need we say more?
 (Planning a trip in August, check out the Dirty Dancing Festival.)
 But there is much more to Lake Lure, including fishing, parks, rocking climbing and bouldering, and golf!
 It is here that a river, streams, and waterfalls converge to create this 720-acre lake and resort area.

 Want to step back in time?
 Dreaming of a simpler time?
 Go back to Mayberry, literally.
-Mount Airy was where icon Andy Griffith grew up, and a stroll down a street in his hometown makes you feel like you’re walking through Mayberry.
+Mount Airy was where icon Andy Griffith grew up, and a stroll down a street in his hometown makes you feel like you’re in Mayberry.
 While here, you’re close to the Yadkin Valley wine country, Pilot Mountain, and the Blue Ridge Parkway.

 If the idea of finding a destination that is inaccessible by car is appealing, Bald Head Island is your place.
 This island just off of Wilmington offers 14 miles of pristine beaches, golfing, and a maritime forest.
 Be sure to check out the historical tour while you are there.
 Bald Head Island played a part in the Revolutionary War and the Civil War!